Pope To World: Hell Does Exist

 As a final bit of proof that Pope Francis truly holds the belief that hell is real, the religious news outlet offered this bit of fire and brimstone bit of advice: "Convert, there is still time for not ending up in hell.
 It is what is waiting for you if you continue on this path."

-Easter — the day celebrating Jesus' resurrection — is on Sunday.
+Easter — the day Christians celebrate Jesus' Resurrection — is on Sunday.

 An earlier version of this post incorrectly described Easter as "the day celebrating the idea that Jesus did not die and go to hell or purgatory or anywhere at all, but rather arose into heaven."